 The calculation here is totally different.
 It’s because the espresso is more specifically a different brew with bolder flavors and less volume.

-Another form of making espresso is Moka, but it’s again a different game.
+The next is Moka, a form of making espresso without machine.
+But again, it’s a different game.
 To keep it short, we suggest to play with 1:7 ratio where 1 part of coffee is there for 7 parts of water.

-For a 4-cup Moka pot, the filter basket can hold about 15-17 grams of coffee and so, there is not a lot to play with.
+For a 4-cup Moka pot, the filter basket can hold about 15-17 grams of coffee and so, there is not a lot to experiment with as the holding capacity is already fixed at optimal size.
+When you are brewing one cup, adjust accordingly by dividing the full quantity by number of cups.

 Though cold brew somewhere resembles pour over brewing but there is a major difference – the water temperature.
 In cold-brew, the extraction is done using cold water instead of hot and hence the process needs more coffee grounds.
 If we use the same ratio as in a pour over, the extracted coffee will taste watery.